The crazy world of Alex Jordan and the most bizarre collections I have ever seen

 The exhibits go on and on and on – including dollhouses, vehicles, weapons, tableaux of knights of old, ivory carvings – to name a few.
 It is the most amazing and eclectic exhibition that I have ever experienced.
 To be honest, it is beyond my descriptive skills to explain the weird, bizarre and expanse of Alex Jordan collections – you really need to go there to experience it.
 It is one of the most incredible places I have ever visited.

 There are many incredible things to see at the House on the Rock – but my favourite exhibits have to be the world’s largest carousel and the collection of carousel horses, and the fabulous Organ Room.

 The carousel at the House on the Rock features 269 carousel animals, 182 chandeliers, over 20,000 lights, and hundreds of mannequin angels hanging from the ceiling.
 The carousel has no horses.

 Hundreds of topless angels hang from the walls and dangle from the ceiling (Alex Jordan Jr. clearly had a thing for boobies).
 The only way to exit the room is by walking down the red-carpeted throat of a giant demon.

-The Organ Room is something incredible – a mayhem of mechanical maniacism.
-Here you’ll find several large organ consoles belting out songs spookily without any organist in sight.
-This is steampunk heavenn with huge cogs and mechanisms, suspended in among large copper vats.
+The Organ Room is something incredible – mayhem of a mechanical maniac.
+Here you’ll find several large organ consoles belting out songs spookily without any organist insight.
+This is steampunk heaven with huge cogs and mechanisms, suspended in among large copper vats.
 The whole space is dimly lit and traversed by metal walkways and bridges.
 I love this place!

 If you are in Wisconsin and anywhere near the Spring Green area I strongly recommend you taking a visit to this amazing place.